This part of my working life came about because of two reasons.

 So we had a spirited “social/sports” club side to the business which made all the hard work, long hours and travelling worthwhile.

 Despite the leisure aspects there was no lack of hard and efficient work going on.
 In the end, it was all in vain as hot-metal type-setting processes became seriously threatened by computerized type-setting (photo-setting) and the company slowly experienced lower and lower turn-overs.

 We were also seriously set-back by an unscrupulous NZ book publisher (no reflection on NZ or New Zealanders in general) who caused a negative financial spike in our bank account.

-FIL Mal King began experiencing health issues.
-The company became no longer profitable, which resulting in sales of redundant equipment and eventually the sale of the company to “All-Stamps”, a company which could continue using hot-metal type for its rubber stamp business. (circa 1984-5)
+Mal King began experiencing health issues at the same time as the company became no longer profitable, which resulting in sales of redundant equipment and eventually the sale of the company to “All-Stamps”, a company which could continue using hot-metal type for its rubber stamp business. (circa 1984-5)

 The main staff was integrated into All-Stamps who moved the monotype equipment back into the city.